Key takeaways

 • To find out who currently owns your mortgage, you can follow these steps:

-1. Check Your Mortgage Statement: Start by checking your monthly mortgage statement.
+1. Check your mortgage statement: Start by checking your monthly mortgage statement.
 The statement usually includes information about your loan servicer, the company that collects your payments.
-They can provide you with details about the current owner of your mortgage.
+It can provide you with details about the current owner of your mortgage.

-3. Contact Your Loan Servicer: Reach out to your loan servicer directly by phone, mail or through their website.
-They should be able to tell you — and in fact are legally obligated to — who owns your mortgage or if it has been sold to another entity.
+3. Contact your loan servicer: Reach out to your loan servicer directly by phone, mail or through its website.
+It is legally obligated to tell you who owns your mortgage or if it has been sold to another entity.

-4. Use an Online Mortgage Lookup Tool: The government-sponsored enterprises Fannie Mae and Freddie Mac, which buy the majority of mortgages, both offer online tools where you can search for your mortgage by entering your loan number or property address.
+4. Use an online mortgage lookup tool: The government-sponsored enterprises Fannie Mae and Freddie Mac, which buy most mortgages, both offer online tools where you can search for your mortgage by entering your loan number or property address.
 These tools can provide information about your loan servicer and the current owner of your mortgage.

 5. Check with MERS: If your mortgage has been securitized, you can check the Mortgage Electronic Registration Systems (MERS) website.
-MERS tracks changes in loan servicing and ownership for many mortgages in the United States.
+MERS tracks loan servicing and ownership changes for many mortgages in the United States.

-To minimize the chance of a sale, consider choosing a mortgage provider that retains its loans, also known as a portfolio lender.
+To lower the chance of a sale, consider choosing a mortgage provider that retains its loans, also known as a portfolio lender.